Genocide in the Hebrew Bible: Scholarly analysis

-Many scholars interpret the book of Joshua as referring to what would now be considered genocide.
+Multiple scholars interpret the book of Joshua as referring to what would now be considered genocide.
 T. M. Lemos argues that the genocides commanded by God resemble some modern genocides in that they are committed as part of a struggle for land and other resources.
-Although scholars reject parts of the biblical stories as factual history it could still be concluded theologically, that God commanded genocide.
+Although scholars reject parts of the biblical stories as factual history, some have concluded theologically, that God commanded genocide.
 However, this has been criticised by some biblical scholars who argue that such a description is anachronistic.

 Other scholars have compared the violent language in the Hebrew Bible to that of texts from other cultures in the Ancient Near East and concluded the biblical language is hyperbolic, with John H. Walton noting:

 The rhetoric of ancient Near Eastern conquest accounts often employed hyperbolic language to describe the complete annihilation of enemies, but this was not meant to be taken literally.
 It was a common way of expressing total victory and the removal of a threat to the land and people.

 Walton compares the Israelites to Assyria and Babylon, noting that the other nations would carry away and destroy the gods of the enemies they conquered to prevent people of finding something to rally around to stage another rebellion but noting that in Israel's context this was done to prevent the Israelites from embracing idolatry.
 Egyptologist and biblical scholar Kenneth Kitchen concurred that "the type of rhetoric in question was a regular feature of military reports in the second and first millennia" by citing comparisons between Egyptian texts and also the Mesha Stele as extrabiblical examples of hyperbolic military reports.
 Historian Philip Jenkins (quoting Phyllis Trible) says the Bible is filled with "texts of terror" but he also asserts these texts are not to be taken literally.
 Jenkins says eighth century BCE historians added them to embellish their ancestral history and get readers' attention.